|Legler Systems Company|||||ML System|||||Contact Us|||||Help|||||Home||||

 Auxiliary data input to the Mailing List System processes multiple name address transactions at one time to edit and load them into the online database using procedure ML08.
-These auxiliary name transactions were first entered into another computerized application or imported using procedure DB18 before being written to the Transfer File for input to the ML Batch Input procedure ML08.
+These auxiliary name transactions were first entered into another computerized application or imported using procedure DB18 before being written to the Transfer File (fixed length records) for input to the ML Batch Input procedure ML08.

 Mailing list procedure 92, procedure 94 and procedure 96 are the same as those in the Database Control System.
-When 99 is entered as the ML procedure number, the main financial menu is displayed.
+When 99 is entered as the ML procedure number, the main Financial Menu is displayed.
 End-user procedures DB11, DB17 and DB18 appear only on the Database Control menu.

-In addition to the operational, security, technical and customization features mentioned in the Accounting Software Overview document, some key Functional Features and Objectives of this mailing list software are highlighted below:
+In addition to the operational, security, technical and customization features mentioned in the Accounting Software Overview document, some key Functional Features and Objectives of this proven mailing list software are highlighted below: